 The Oxford Scientific Venue - The New Theatre, a new venue for the scientific programme, allows us to present in an ambiance not often found in congress centres.

 The Taylor Institute - The 100th event brings to you a fantastic display of Doyne Memorabilia, presented by the Congress archivist, to mark 100 years since the death of Doyne.
 This exhibition will be held in the Taylor Institute along with the Posters.

 The Ashmolean Museum - A special addition for the 100th Congress, the Congress Dinner will be held in the stunning Randolph Sculpture Gallery in this beautiful Museum.
 Tickets for this centenary event will be available to delegates upon registration.
 Dinner guest numbers will be limited.

 The Social Meetings & Accommodation - Our long-term & prestigious congress partner, The Worcester College, will once again host the 'Welcome and Special 100th Congress Drinks Receptions' on it's lawns in the Marquee.
 There are also a limited number of rooms available.
 See the registration form for details.

 For the cultivation of the spirit of good fellowship and of unconventionality, the right of our youngest member to rank with his oldest colleague, and last, but assuredly not least, the frank, free and tolerant discussion of scientific matters brought before its gathering.

-The Annual Meeting takes place from the first Monday in July through to the following Wednesday at the Oxford Playhouse.
+The 100th Annual Meeting takes place from the first Monday in July 2016 through to the following Wednesday at The New Theatre, Oxford.
 Accommodation and social events from the Sunday afternoon preceeding the scientific programme are in Worcester College, Oxford.